inkarkat/vim-UnconditionalPaste/README.md

 - BUG: Empty line check in gSp does not account for a closed fold under cursor and wrongly considers the current line within the fold instead of the first / last folded line.
+- ENH: Allow to disable all default mappings via a single g:UnconditionalPaste\_no\_mappings configuration flag.

 ##### 4.20    24-Jan-2018
 - Add JustJoined (gcgp) and QueriedJoined (gqgp, <C-q><C-g>) variants of gcp